mikemainguy/cloudless-cart/README.md

 ```

 In the example, we overrode the default generated kid with 'testtest',
-alternatively you can not set any kid and import the public key with the kid in
+you can also not set any kid and import the public key with the kid in
 the JWS header and it will work fine.

 ## Exporting and Importing a keypair